Welcome to your Parent and Student 2023-24 Summer Checklist

 There are many ways to communicate with teachers electronically, such as through PowerSchool, Schoology, and Google accounts.
 All students have these accounts and should use them regularly.
 New students will learn how to access and use them during the Online Tech Boot Camp.

-Parents and students will receive information for accessing their separate PowerSchool, Schoology, and Google Suite (students only) accounts on July 1, 2022.
-If you did not receive an email please check your spam and if you have not received it by July 5th, please contact our Registrar, Mrs. Linda Byrne (email@example.com).
+Parents and students will receive information for accessing their separate PowerSchool, Schoology, and Google Suite (students only) accounts on July 5th, 2023.
+If you did not receive an email please check your spam.
+Please contact our Registrar, Mrs. Linda Byrne if you did not receive an email (firstname.lastname@example.org).

 FYI: All adult emails at De La Salle are LastnameFirstinitial@dlshs.org (e.g. Dr. Heather Alumbaugh's email is email@example.com).